 How to Apply

-Once you have met the entry criteria, please apply to become a facilitator via the appropriate form:
+Once you have met the entry criteria, please apply to become a facilitator via the form below:

 Applicants must wait for approval from the FSRH before organising courses.